American Jewish World Service is easy to summarize badly.

 AJWS matters as an organization, but it also matters as a cultural argument.

 American Jewish institutions have always debated how much energy should go inward and how much should go outward.
 Synagogues, federations, schools, and social-service agencies answer one set of communal needs.
 AJWS belongs to another stream.
-It argues that a Jewish public life worth having must also be answerable to people outside the community, especially people with less power and less access to American wealth.
+It argues that a strong Jewish public life must also be answerable to people outside the community, especially people with less power and less access to American wealth.

 That position can sound abstract until you look at what it does to institutional practice.
 AJWS's own materials emphasize grantmaking to community-based partners, policy advocacy in the United States, and a refusal to reduce global justice to donor sentiment.
 The organization's leaders are effectively telling American Jews: if you want to repair the world, you do not get to do it only where it feels familiar.